 To create marks such as logos or data matrix codes on stainless steel, you need to rely on a technology that does not remove the chromium oxide layer from the surface.

 For such a need, only one technology leaves a permanent mark directly on stainless steel.
-This technology is laser annealing, and it can be done using a fiber laser machine.
+This technology is laser annealing, and it can be done using a metal laser marking machine.

 Laser annealing chemically modifies the steel located under the chromium oxide layer.
 To do so, the surface is heated until it melts temporarily.
 During this short time span (milliseconds), oxygen travels below the surface.
 This creates a desired and controlled form of oxidation under the surface.

 What's the result?
 When the surface cools down and solidifies, the surface color is modified due to oxidation.
 This color is typically black, although a wide range of colors can be achieved.
 The resulting mark is beautiful, colorful and permanent.

 Most importantly, no material is removed from the surface (as opposed to laser engraving, which ablates the material).
 This means that the protective layer is unaffected, and that your parts are protected from rust.